Neymar news: Has in-form PSG outcast finally realised it’s time to cut the ‘bullsh*t’? | Goal.com

 Having been thrust into the spotlight at such a young age, you can't fault Neymar for acting out occasionally, but now in the peak years of his career he risks never quite reaching the heights he should have.

-Thankfully, after a summer of controversy, the 27-year-old does appear ready to grow up and be a good example on and off the pitch.
+Thankfully, after a summer of controversy, he does appear ready to grow up and be a good example on and off the pitch.

 “When fame happens to you, it ends up being a little strange, but you get used to it," he said.